Helena Elementary Student Handbook

 NOTE: PowerSchool will not be available during the weekend of August 16th due to scheduled maintenance.

 Please take time to review this important information from the Person County School System

-All parents will receive a copy of the Parent Gazette on Monday, August 28th.
-This along with the School-Wide Discipline plan should be reviewed carefully.
-Please note the changes to the discipline policy.
+All parents will receive a copy of the Parent Gazette on Monday, August 26th.
+This along with the School-Wide PBIS plan should be reviewed carefully.

 A signature of receipt is required as a part of updating online Student Information.